 What chimney liner do you recommend, and why?

 - Stainless Steel: for wood burning, gas, or oil

-- Aluminum: for specific medium-efficiency gas stove only
+- Aluminum: for specific medium-efficiency gas appliances only

 - Used to upgrade and repair